Mehdical-Man/CBeebies-bedtime/README.md

 # Major news
-Since 20 February 2025, CBeebies has gone to bed is now a web page! https://mehdical-man.github.io/CBeebies-bedtime/
+Since 20 February 2025, CBeebies has gone to bed is now a website! https://mehdical-man.github.io/CBeebies-bedtime/

 # About